-Weight-at-age in the stock: Three-year means
+Weight-at-age in the stock: Three-year means.

-Weight-at-age in the catch: Three-year means before 2015 were used.
-In recent years there is higher variability in weight-at-age in the catch.
-Since 2015 to mitigate against this in the forecast five-year averages were used in the catch options.
+Weight-at-age in the catch: five-year averages were used in the catch options.

 Exploitation pattern: Average of the three last years.
 Landings F are varied in the management option table.